-Legal marijuana in Canada is fewer than four months away.
-Businesses big and small, legal, not so legal, and totally illegal are looking for their niches in post-prohibition Canada.
+Legal marijuana in Canada is barely three months away.
+Businesses big and small, legal, not-so-legal, and totally illegal are looking for their niches in post-prohibition Canada.

 The provincial government’s launch for legalization combines sparsely placed dispensaries with vigorous law enforcement.

 Ontario Premier Kathleen Wynne plans to roll out 40 legal marijuana stores by July 1.
 Many observers, from dispensary staff to RCMP Assistant Commissioner Joanne Crampton, have deemed that number inadequate to meet demand across the province.
 Former Toronto police chief and aspiring marijuana producer Bill Blair cited “accessibility” as a requirement for legal pot to compete effectively with illicit supplies.

 Initially, much of the appeal of legalization was the expected savings on law enforcement and legal costs.
 Now the government wants to spend an extra $274 million on cannabis-related law enforcement.

 Penalties related to illegal marijuana will be raised; fines up to $250,000 and jail sentences up to two years less a day have been announced.
 Ontario Attorney General Yasir Naqvi has promised, “If you operate one of these facilities, consider yourself on notice.”

 Today, there are doctors who legally prescribe marijuana, there are dispensaries selling marijuana illegally, and there are businesses selling myriad marijuana-related products, except for marijuana itself.